 Back in June, federal authorities unveiled MyPlate, an icon designed to help Americans follow healthy eating patterns.
 It’s a nice, colorful image that was a welcome successor to the misguided MyPyramid.
 But it doesn’t offer much in the way of useful information.

-A group of my colleagues at Harvard Health Publications worked with nutrition experts at the Harvard School of Public Health to create a better version.
+A group of my colleagues at Harvard Health Publishing worked with nutrition experts at the Harvard School of Public Health to create a better version.
 We call it the Healthy Eating Plate.
-“We gave MyPlate a makeover to provide consumers with an easy to use but specific guide to healthy eating based on the best science available,” says Dr. Anthony Komaroff, a professor of medicine at Harvard Medical School and Editor in Chief of Harvard Health Publications.
+“We gave MyPlate a makeover to provide consumers with an easy to use but specific guide to healthy eating based on the best science available,” says Dr. Anthony Komaroff, a professor of medicine at Harvard Medical School and Editor in Chief of Harvard Health Publishing.

 (Click here for a larger, printable version.)